You must be ready with the map of all the beaches you plan on exploring. While at it, we thought why not help you make it even more delicious.

 J&A Little Italy, Baga – Head over here if you are thinking of a romantic candlelit dinner under the open skies.
 You will be serenaded with soft lighting, subtle decor with clean lines and simple food yet bursting with flavors.

 Your date’s a vegetarian?
 Try the Zucha Lasagne or the Spinach Ricotta Tortellini in a smoked red sauce.
 They are happy to serve you half portions too.

 One of the only few restaurants rated by Ospitalità Italiana, it sure is promising.
-The cocktails come with sufficient alcohol so you know, they keep their patrons well fed and pleasantly buzzed.
+The cocktails come with sufficient alcohol so you know, they keep their patrons well-fed and pleasantly buzzed.

-Fiesta, Baga – With an eclectic Portuguese décor, (read intricate woodwork, high ceilings and detailed tile work) the ambiance alone is reason to dine at this romantic restaurant.
+Fiesta, Baga – With an eclectic Portuguese décor, (read intricate woodwork, high ceilings, and detailed tile work) the ambiance alone is a reason to dine at this romantic restaurant.
 If you see an exceptionally gorgeous woman walking out of the kitchen in a mini skirt, say hello… she is the chef/owner.

 Brittos, Baga: Started in 1965, it is clearly one of the favorites and oldest restaurants in Goa.
 They also do things old style – no plastics accepted here but worthy enough to make a quick run to the ATM.
 They serve Chinese, Indian, and Continental – most importantly, in generous portions.
-You’ll find them up and running even during off-season.
+You’ll find them up and running even during the off-season.

 Bean Me Up, Anjuna: When you think of the beach life, organic food isn’t necessarily something that comes to mind.
-Bean Me up changes the scene – serving delicious juices, salads and spicy soy drinks.
+Bean Me up changes the scene – serving delicious juices, salads, and spicy soy drinks.

 They also make their own Tofu and Tempeh by sourcing Organic non-GMO Soya beans.
 Over weekends their sturdy stage under the tree often hosts local and international artists that pass through Goa.